Nuit Blanche takes over Toronto tonight. Here is what you need to know about road closures and TTC service

 The two people who died in a major fire in Old Montreal on Friday were a mother and her seven-year-old daughter, sources told Noovo Info.

-The Ministry of Labour is investigating a workplace incident that claimed the lives of two people in Georgian Bluffs, south of Owen Sound.
+'I screamed in shock and horror': Family faces deadly Vancouver hit-and-run driver during sentencing

+The sentencing of the man who pleaded guilty in the deadly hit-and-run in Kitsilano two years ago began on Friday.

-Frequent drinking of fizzy beverages and fruit juice are linked to an increase risk of stroke: research
+Frequent drinking of fizzy beverages and fruit juice are linked to an increased risk of stroke: research

 New data raises questions about the drinks people consume and the potential risks associated with them, according to researchers at Galway University in Ireland, in partnership with Hamilton’s McMaster University.